 Are you licensed, ordained, or a lay worker?
 What type of Christian service do you plan to follow?
 What housing accommodations do you desire?
 If you have ever used tobacco or alcoholic beverage, state when the habit was broken State your attitude toward worldly amusements (dancing, theater, gamblers' cards) Has there been any former marriage of either you or your wife?
-If so, give details on separate sheet.
-Property of Hamilton Square Baptist Church San Francisco, California Give name and address of your pastor and two other references: Check the following: Enclose \$10.00 for application fee.
-(This applies on your tuition if you become a student.)
-Three references.

-Picture of applicant enclosed and, if married, one of applicant's family.
+Check the following: ☐ Enclose \$10.00 for application fee.
+(This applies on your tuition if you become a student.) ☐ Three references. ☐ Picture of applicant enclosed and, if married, one of applicant's family.
 Transcripts received.